How to Handle a Strong-Willed Child Without Constant Power Struggles

 Strong-willed children often display negative behavior because they have a difficult time dealing with big feelings.
 The first thing to do is set firm boundaries and take a deep breath.
 Try to see things from the child’s point of view.

 Each time you succeed, that will lay the groundwork for next time.
 If you have a sensitive child, a defiant child, or a very stubborn child, there are different ways you can get good behavior from them.
-Parents of strong-willed children can learn effective ways to make positive changes, help their children make a better choice, and bring out their best personality traits.
+Parents of strong-willed children can learn effective ways to make positive changes, help their children make better choices, and bring out their best personality traits.

 You can do this!
-Just remember, there’s no such thing as a bad kid and all kids need a safe place to learn to channel their strong opinions in a positive direction.
+Just remember, there’s no such thing as a bad kid, and all kids need a safe place to learn to channel their strong opinions in a positive direction.

 Strong willed child characteristics

 I’ll tell you another little secret.
 Strong-willed children make very driven, successful adults.
 These kids are the ones who are going to rock this world and make a big difference.
-Typical children can make a difference too.
+Typical children can make a difference, too.

 Determined, iron-willed, resolute, stubborn, mulish, obstinate, willful, headstrong, strong-minded, inflexible, unbending, forceful, pushy.
 I think we can all agree that most of these are great qualities to have in an adult.
-They help with the determination to get things done, make a great boss, give the person the strength to handle many things.
+They help with the determination to get things done, make a great boss, and give the person the strength to handle many things.

 We just don’t like to see them in children, right?
-Because we want children to obey, be seen and not heard, and all of those things.
-But let’s change our mind a little bit about some of that.
+Because we want children to obey, be seen, and not heard, and all of those things.
+But let’s change our minds a little bit about some of that.
 We DO want kids to learn to think for themselves.
 And we DO want kids to grow up and be successful.
 So managing the strong-willed child is an art, but it has its benefits.

 Strong willed toddler